2nd Trimester

 Prominent Bump

-Your uterus reaches your belly button - no hiding it now!
+Your uterus reaches your belly button and the bump is clearly visible

 Breathlessness

-Growing uterus gradually puts pressure on lungs, initially causing mild shortness of breath
+Growing uterus gradually puts pressure on the lungs, causing mild shortness of breath

 Swelling

-Mild swelling in feet and ankles, especially by day's end
+Mild swelling in feet and ankles, especially by the end of the day

 Back Pain